raphaelquast/EOmaps/docs/api.rst

 Dynamic updates of plots in the same figure
 *******************************************

-    As soon as a ``Maps``-object is attached to a figure, EOmaps will handle re-drawing of the figure!
+    As soon as a :py:class:`Maps`-object is attached to a figure, EOmaps will handle re-drawing of the figure!
     Therefore **dynamically updated** artists must be added to the "blit-manager" (``m.BM``) to ensure that they are correctly updated.